coinpaprika/echo-http-cache/README.md

 func main() {
 	memoryAdapter, err := memory.NewAdapter(
-		// after reaching the capacity, items are not cached until the background goroutine makes the space memory.WithCapacity(10_000),
+		// after reaching the capacity, items are not cached
+		// until the next cleaning goroutine makes the space
+		// this is a protection against cache pollution attacks memory.WithCapacity(10_000),
 	)
 	if err != nil {